Feemagie/website-content/blog/why-I-like-indie-games.md

 bannerCredit: Photo by Bartek Mazurek on Unsplash
 ---

-## So, Why Indie Games?
+## So, Why Play Indie Games?

-In relation to my journey of deduction in my previous post ["What are Indie Games?
+This article is in relation to my journey of deduction in my previous post ["What are Indie Games?
 Like Really?"](/blog/what-are-indie-games).
+For this article it's important to know the key aspects of an indie game that I go over in my previous post.
+But who am I to tell you what you can or can't read, especially if you already know what an Indie game is!
+After diving in to this topic, you'll have a better understanding of the qualities in indie games that make them worth playing.
+If you like my content, check my work on [Twitch.TV](https://www.twitch.tv/feemagie) and on my [YouTube Channel](https://www.youtube.com/channel/UCCMUeXZV1ErWasw2qEG8TfA).

 ### The Indie Style